alokkusingh/kafka-experimental/README.md

 - 2 Apps - you may scale up using `docker-compose` scale command.
 This will be useless uless we have multiple `Partition`s.
     - `app-one` - subscribed to Rain Sensor and Temperature Sensor Topics.
 Consumer group: `app-one`
     - `app-two` - subscribed to Rain Sensor Topic.
 Consumer group: `app-two`
+- Apache Avro used as schema definition to serialize and deserialize the message.
+Avro schema definition is maintained locally, no schema registry was used.

 ## TO-DO
 - Add `Docker Swarm` Deployment Steps